souravbadami/linkbynet.github.io/_includes/elk-timelion.markdown

 Let's go through the first line :

-1. `.es()` : We use the datasource Elasticsearch (`.es`) and pull the data from the indexes matching `bitstamp*`
+1. `.es()` : We use the datasource Elasticsearch (`.es`) and pull the data from the indices matching `bitstamp*`
-1. The field holding the time component of the timeseries is `timestamp`
+1. The field holding the time component of the time series is `timestamp`
 1. We want to plot the average of the `last` field (this is the last exchange rate)
 1. `fit(carry)` : if there is no data available when required for a